syncfusion-content/winui-docs/winui/Licensing/licensing-errors.md

 * Generate a valid license key from here [Licensed users](https://www.syncfusion.com/account/downloads) or [Trial users](https://www.syncfusion.com/account/manage-trials/downloads) for a specific version and platform.
 Kindly follow the [KB](https://www.syncfusion.com/kb/8976/how-to-generate-license-key-for-licensed-products) to generate license key.

 * In your application, register the generated license key.
 Please refer to this [help topic](https://help.syncfusion.com/winui/licensing/how-to-register-in-an-application) for information on registering the license key.
-* In your application, register the generated license key.
-Please refer to this [help topic](https://help.syncfusion.com/winui/licensing/how-to-register-in-an-application) for information on registering the license key.

 ## Could not load Syncfusion.Licensing.dll assembly version...?
 Make sure that all the referenced Syncfusion assembles are of the same version.
 Try cleaning and rebuilding the application to resolve assembly conflict issues.